alicevillar/sfa_api/README.md

 ```
 :paperclip:VERSION 3 - In the file: [users_controller.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/users_controller.py_)

-This is the first version of SFA-API.
+This is the third version of SFA-API.
 It contains one more endpoint that allows you to register a new user.

 ```
 * Description: